Find Affordable College Courses

 6 Yearly Graduations

 Emory University is the 9th most popular school in the nation for students seeking a doctor's degree in behavioral science.
 Each year, around 13,900 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $54,660 per year, while in-state graduate students, on average, pay $44,800 per year.
-For the 2020-2021 academic year, 6 doctor's degrees were handed out to behavioral science majors at Emory.
-About 83% of this group were women, and 33% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $59,920 per year, while in-state graduate students, on average, pay $46,800 per year.
+During the most recent year for which we have data, 6 people received their doctor's degree in behavioral science from Emory.
+Around 60% of these students were from an underrepresented racial-ethnic group, and 80% were women.

 #10